0x7f9/xauto/examples/README.md

 from xauto.internal.geckodriver.driver import get_driver_pool
 from xauto.runtime.task_manager import TaskManager

-# initialize configuration you can freeze it also
+# init configuration you can freeze it also
 config = Config()
 config.freeze()